anupmaharzn/Data-Engineering-Tools-Technologies/concepts-1/5-Data-Tools-Concept.md

 ## Apache Spark

-- Apache Spark is fast and general-purpose engine for large-scale data processing.
+- Apache Spark is fast and general-purpose multi-language engine for executing data engineering,data science and machine learning on single-node machines or cluster.

 - Feature of spark